Driolar/SoccerTheory-Pharo/doc/SoccerML – A XML Markup Language.md

 SoccerML is a XML markup language to provide tracking and event soccer data for investigating the [Soccer Theory](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/doc/A%20bit%20of%20Soccer%20Theory.md).
 By convention, a SoccerML file should have the extension *.socxml*.
 Basically, the data consists of header information and a sequence of frames.
-The format is defined by the document type definition [soccerML.dtd](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/socxml/soccerML.dtd).
+The format is defined by the document type definition file [soccerML.dtd](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/socxml/soccerML.dtd).
 ## Converting from other formats
 ### RoboCup
 There is a [RoboCup Tool](https://github.com/rcsoccersim/rcsslogplayer/tree/master/tool) that converts RoboCup log files from the 2D Simulation League to XML files.
-In order to transform such XML files into SoccerML, we pipeline two transformation sheets rcg2soc_1of2.xsl and rcg2soc_2of2.xsl.
+In order to transform such XML files into SoccerML, we pipeline two transformation sheets [rcg2soc_1of2.xsl](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/rcg2xml/rcg2soc_1of2.xsl) and [rcg2soc_2of2.xsl](https://github.com/Driolar/SoccerTheory-Pharo/blob/master/rcg2xml/rcg2soc_2of2.xsl).
-This procedure was succesfully employed in a master thesis about the Soccer Theory.
+This procedure was succesfully employed in a [master thesis](https://github.com/Driolar/SoccerTheory-Java) about the Soccer Theory.

 However, the indicated RoboCup Tool is deprecated.
 Most recent efforts are dedicated to [convert RoboCup logs into CSV](https://github.com/hidehisaakiyama/RoboCup2D-data).